 Now in the thirteenth year of owning an abandoned rose garden, my health is better and circumstances have given me copious uninterrupted time at home.
 I've decided to hack into this acre of chaos and take stock.
 My labors in the garden during the last couple months of our first shelter-at-home era, I've already started to observe some trends:

-- most modern roses sold by nurseries are disease ridden chemically dependent crap.
+- Most modern roses sold are disease ridden chemically dependent crap

 The garden was created in three phases over six years.
 The latter two phases demonstrated what we had learned from errors in earlier stages.
 In the third phase, the roses were planted in straight rows with ground cloth to suppress all unwanted growth and keep plants a good social distance from each other.
 You can see from the photos above how well that worked fourteen years later.